ARMmbed/mbed-os/features/cellular/README.md

         }
     }

-## Debug Traces
+## Debug traces

-Debug tracing level can be defined in mbed_app.json configuration file:
+You can define the debug tracing level in the `mbed_app.json` configuration file:

     "target_overrides": {
         "*": {